-Before your next hair appointment, check out these photos of the best long shag haircut and hairstyle ideas for your inspiration:
+Before your next hair appointment, check out these pictures of long shag haircut and hairstyle ideas for your inspiration:

 The Long Razor Cut Shag

-“This is a modern longer shag meets Brigitte Bardow haircut,” says master hairstylist Melanie Stipdonk of Kelowna, BC.
+Opt for a modern longer shag meets Brigitte Bardow haircut.

-“What I love most about this layered razor cut, and razored shags in general, are all the cute and sexy bits that are carved and personalized around the face,” she adds.
+The best thing about this layered razor cut, and razored shags in general, are all the cute and sexy bits that are carved and personalized around the face.